 Advice is generally provided face-to-face or by telephone, email and web-chat services.
 You could be based in community centres, doctors' surgeries or courts and prisons, as well as in dedicated advice or call centres.

-There are no formal degree requirements, although many people do possess a degree and postgraduate or professional qualifications.
+There are no formal degree requirements, although many possess a degree and postgraduate or professional qualifications.

 Gain an in-depth insight into the role of an advice worker.

 It's your job to increase the contributions of individuals and groups to a charity by building relationships and exploring new fundraising opportunities.
-You'll need excellent communications skills and the enthusiasm to drum up support for your organisation.
+You'll need excellent communications skills and enthusiasm.

-The ability to network is paramount as success depends heavily on being able to forge positive relationships with supporters.
-You'll also work to raise awareness of the charity's work, aims and goals.
+The ability to network is paramount as success depends on being able to forge positive relationships with supporters.
+You'll also work to raise awareness of the charity's work.

 Find out more about the qualifications and skills you need to become a charity fundraiser.

-In large organisations charity officers focus on a specific area, such as project management, business development, finance, marketing, public relations, fundraising or volunteer management.
+In large organisations charity officers focus on a specific area, such as business development, marketing, public relations, fundraising or volunteer management.
 In smaller charities, you'll undertake multiple tasks.

 Charity officers usually earn £16,000 to £25,000.